Geoffrey Eglington, Woods Hole Oceanographic Institution

 - It is common for high school science classes to study cells.
 This video could be used in conjunction to a unit on cells tied to current events and climate related studies.

-- Core mud samples could be analyzed with students and could teach students about the secrets that lie within... using a resource like : http://www.ldeo.columbia.edu/res/fac/CORE_REPOSITORY/RHP1.html where a repository of deep sea sediments is available to possibly use.
+- Core mud samples could be analyzed with students and could teach students about the secrets that lie within.
+A resource could be used like : http://www.ldeo.columbia.edu/res/fac/CORE_REPOSITORY/RHP1.html where a repository of deep sea sediments is available.

 - The video explains how the marine algae Emiliania huxleyi, aka Emilia, responds chemically to temperature changes making different forms of alkenones at different temperatures.
 Because ocean temperature is a driver of climate, scientists can use proxy temperature differences as measured by alkenones to understand past climate changes.

 - Comments from expert scientist: The video quickly explains an important proxy (without using that word so viewers will not be confused) used in pale oceanography: alkenone-based temperature reconstructions.
 It makes a fine job illustrating how the changing ratio of triple to double bonds in the lipids is related to change in temperature at the time of E. huxleyi living.
 The process of collecting long marine cores is well displayed in the video, as well as how scientists collect small amounts for later research.